-Editor's Note: Add some words for RTC, referencing TS 26.113.
+The Media Application Provider may provision WebRTC Signalling, TURN and STUN subfunctions of the Media AS in the Media Delivery System to facilitate communication between Media Clients.
+Additionally, the Media Application Provider may provision Server Certificates (see clause 5.2.4) for presentation by these subfunctions to Media Clients.
+Alternatively, the Media Application Provider may provide these subfunctions itself and inform the Media AF of their endpoint addresses at the time of provisioning.
+The Media Application Provider may additionally provision an Edge Resources Configuration (see clause 5.2.6) for the RTC Configuration to reference.
+The Media Application Provider may also provision one or more Policy Templates (see clause 5.2.7) for the RTC Configuration to reference that the Media Session Handler is then able to instantiate for RTC-based media delivery sessions.
+Each of these servers may also be associated with a Server Certificate to enable secure and authenticated access to it.
+The Media Application Provider may also provision one or more Policy Templates (see clause 5.2.7) to be applied to RTC session of that Media Application Provider.

 8. Provisioning of QoE metrics reporting within the scope of a Provisioning Session (see clause 5.2.11) to configure how and how often the Media Client should report Quality of Experience metrics to the Media AF during the course of media delivery sessions at reference point M4.

 9. Provisioning of consumption reporting within the scope of a Provisioning Session (see clause 5.2.12) to configure how often the Media Client should report downlink media consumption to the Media AF during the course of media delivery sessions at reference point M4.